Disclosure: This is a paid collaboration.

-The crib is down from the loft, new mattresses have been purchased for it and the Moses basket, while our neighbours could be forgiven for thinking that she is already here, given the number of newborn clothes that have been on the washing line!
+The crib is down from the loft, new mattresses have been purchased for it and the Moses basket.
+Meanwhile, our neighbours could be forgiven for thinking that she is already here, given the number of newborn clothes that have been on the washing line!

-Of course, we’ve got no intention of revealing it – even though we’ve had it ready and waiting for over five years, having had two boys so far – and I think this is indicative of what a tricky business the ‘name game’ can be.
+Of course, we’ve got no intention of revealing it – even though we’ve had it ready and waiting for over five years, having had two boys so far.
+And I think this shows what a tricky business the ‘name game’ can be.

-Another common challenge can be that of avoiding name-calling in later life – after all, nobody wants their child to be picked on for having a different name or one that works unfavourably with their surname.
+Another common challenge can be that of avoiding name-calling in later life.
+After all, nobody wants their child to be picked on for having a different name or one that works unfavourably with their surname.

 I think it’s always useful for expectant parents to know the most common names at a given time.
 Not necessarily so they can choose one of them for their child, but also to give a rough idea of what some of their future classmates will be called and whether they’ll fit it.

 I’ve never liked being a Thomas.
 Tom is fine, but the full form?
 No!
-Going back to the book, it’s traditional names that dominate – Oliver, Jack and Harry are among the most popular for boys while the girls include Olivia, Jessica and Isabella.
+Going back to the book, it’s traditional names that dominate.
+Oliver, Jack and Harry are among the most popular for boys while the girls include Olivia, Jessica and Isabella.

 Was our chosen name among the top ten?
-No, but I’m happy that it will go nicely with those that are on the list so that will do me.
+No, but I’m happy that it will go nicely with those that are on the list.
 How about if we’re in for a surprise and have a boy?